 This non-profit organization works to facilitate the use of animals in the healing and rehabilitation of acute and chronically ill individuals.
 The web site discusses the nature and benefits of animal-assisted therapy, their training programs and seminars, and books and videos on the topic.

-Equine therapy originally started as a program that used riding horses as a therapy for individuals with physical disabilities.
-It has since been found that people recovering from addiction can also benefit from interactions with horses.
-This type of outdoor experiential therapy combines the power of nature with the benefit of forming a relationship with an animal to help build confidence, trust, patience, and self-esteem.
+Equine-assisted therapy has been around for a long time.
+It was originally started as a therapy for people with physical disabilities and developmental disorders and has been successfully used as part of the treatment for various psychological issues such as depression, anxiety, and eating disorders as well.
+People recovering from addiction have also been found to benefit from interactions with horses.
+This type of outdoor therapy experience combines the power of nature with the benefit of forming a relationship with an animal to help build confidence, trust, patience, and self-esteem.

 Residential Treatment Centers offering Equine Therapy: